diaahassouna/masri-writing/README.md

 ❌  ala         →   ✅  `ala        (على — on)
 ❌  3aref       →   ✅  `aref       (never use numerals)
 ```

-The backtick is on every keyboard.
-It is visually distinct from the apostrophe used for glottal stops.
-It is never confused with any letter.
-It is mandatory.

 **In Masri Tier 2:** ع is written as `Ⲵ` (Old Coptic Ain, U+2CB4)